-Business Structures - Limited vs. Umbrella
+Business Structures - Limited Company

 There are several ways to set up your own limited company; via an accountant (a popular way), via a company formations agent, or direct with Companies House.
 Here we look at the typical costs associated with each option.

 If you’ve decided to close your limited company, a members’ voluntary liquidation is the most tax-efficient way to do it.
 Here we explain what an MVL is, and how the process works.